In order to provide the most optimal services possible, our treatment center offers individualized programming to meet each of our patient’s needs.

 Learn about our intensive outpatient program at Cedar Crest Hospital & Residential Treatment Center

 In order to give those in our care at our treatment center the best possible chance at achieving long-term recovery from mental health and behavioral challenges, we are proud to provide intensive outpatient program (IOP) treatment.
-Located in Killeen, Texas, our IOP is housed within the Cedar Crest Outpatient Clinic, about 18 miles west of our main campus in Belton, Texas.
-The Killeen IOP is designed to give children, adolescents, and adults with mental illness the care they need to manage mental health and behavioral issues.
+Located in Belton, Texas, our IOP is housed within the Cedar Crest Hospital, in Belton, Texas.
+The IOP program is designed to give children, adolescents, and adults with mental illness the care they need to manage mental health and behavioral issues.

-Learn what to expect in our intensive outpatient program in Killeen, TX
+Learn what to expect in our intensive outpatient program in Belton, TX

 IOP treatment occupies a unique space in the broad spectrum of treatment that we provide.
 Inpatient treatment requires that the individual lives at our center so he or she can be supervised 24 hours a day while in this program.
 This level of care is appropriate for individuals who are in crisis or are in need of psychiatric stabilization.
 The next step down from an inpatient treatment program is our partial hospitalization program, or PHP.
 Individuals in PHP come to our center every weekday from 8:30 a.m. to 3:30 p.m., but they live at their homes during treatment.
 IOP treatment, then, is the next step down from PHP care.
 IOP care is tailored for individuals who do not need the intensive support of a partial hospitalization program (PHP) or inpatient treatment but would benefit from a higher level of care than a traditional outpatient treatment program – such as weekly therapy and support groups – can provide.
 Often individuals in IOP are either stepping down from inpatient or PHP care or are stepping up from traditional outpatient care.